What is an HS code? | FlavorCloud

-HS codes consist of six-digit numbers enabling the more than 200 participating countries worldwide to classify goods accurately through a shared system.
+HS codes consist of six-digit numbers enabling the more than 200 participating countries and territories worldwide to classify goods accurately through a shared system.
 Countries can introduce additional tariff designations beyond the six-digits for a total of up to 10 to 13 digits for further classification and categorization.

 Now no one is expecting that you have HS codes memorized (that’s what we’re here for), but it’s good to understand the components that make them up.